Gauge Symmetries, Contact Reduction, and Singular Field Theories: Introduction

+We propose that the correct interpretation of this situation is that the conventional description of the oscillator contains a redundant scaling degree of freedom, corresponding to the value of the radial displacement.
+Following the reasoning of Leibniz, a description that grants ontological distinction between two configurations which differ only by unobservable features should be rejected \cite{leibniz1989discourse}.
+The hallmark of the presence of such a redundant degree of freedom is invariance under a class of non-strictly canonical transformations known as scaling symmetries \cite{sloan2018dynamical,carinena2013canonoid}.
+Following the Leibnizian line of argumentation, we should seek to remove this redundant degree of freedom from our ontology.
+Indeed, this procedure - known as contact reduction - is well understood for regular theories of particles \cite{sloan2021scale} and fields \cite{bell2025dynamicalsimilaritymultisymplecticfield}.
+The objective of the present article is to construct a framework in which to analyse \textit{singular} theories that possess scaling symmetries.\\

+For our study of theories of particles, we utilise the pre-symplectic constraint algorithm developed in \cite{Nester1}, and refer to \cite{bell2026constrained} for a somewhat more practical exposition.
+This same review also contains a detailed analysis of the geometry of the constraint surface, as well as a presentation of the analogous geometric constraint algorithm for pre-contact manifolds, and so we shall limit our discussion to a brief introduction to contact Hamiltonian systems.
+The reader familiar with contact geometry and its applications in the description of mechanical systems may therefore safely skip section (\ref{Sec:ContactGeom}).\\

-Following this, we illustrate how the formalism of contact reduction, described in \cite{bravetti2023scaling} and \cite{sloan2018dynamical}, may be extended to cases in which degeneracies require constraints to be placed upon the dynamical system of interest.
+Following a succinct discussion of the formalism of contact reduction for regular systems, the remainder of section (\ref{Sec:ContactReduction1}) contains novel ideas on how this process may be extended to cases in which degeneracies require constraints to be placed upon the dynamical system of interest.
 We also consider the commutative relationship between excising redundant scaling degrees of freedom, and the restriction of a system's phase space, finding that the order of operations is inconsequential for the final dynamics.
-Our formalism is then applied to a complete example, in which the symmetry-reduced description is deduced in each of the two possible orders.
-We have structured things in such a way so as to allow the reader familiar with constrained geometrical mechanics to omit sections (\ref{Sec:GeometricPreliminaries}) - (\ref{Sec:PreContactConstraintAlgorithm}).\\
+Our formalism is then applied to a complete example.\\